Skip to content

 2. Click the MQTT tray button on the right sidebar.
 The MQTT applet opens.

-3. In the Host field, enter the broker hostname or IP address.
+4. In the Connection tab, enter the broker hostname or IP address in the Host field.
 Default is localhost.

-5. If the broker requires authentication, enter your credentials in the User and Pass fields.
+6. If the broker requires authentication, enter your credentials in the User and Pass fields.
 Both are optional and may be left blank.
+The password is stored in the system keychain.

 *rotator/pos, *ant/selected, station/log

-8. Click Enable (currently showing "Off") to connect.
-The button label changes to "On" and all settings are saved.
+11. Click Enable (currently showing "Off") to connect.
+The button label changes to "On" and settings are saved.

 What each control does